 This website provides safety resources for both students and personnel.
 Students enrolled in senior-level chemical engineering lab courses can find safety information on the Prevent Accidents with Safety (PAWS ) page.
 Safety documents for those who work in research labs are available on the Research Lab Safety page.

-To learn more about safety on campus, visit Michigan Tech’s Occupational Safety and Health Services (OSHS).
-OSHS is primarily responsible for life safety, fire protection, environmental protection and health, laboratory safety, occupational safety, and radiation safety.
+To learn more about safety on campus, visit Michigan Tech’s Environmental Health and Safety (EHS).
+EHS is primarily responsible for life safety, fire protection, environmental protection and health, laboratory safety, occupational safety, and radiation safety.